-When HHS Secretary Alex Azar declared a public health emergency due to COVID-19, it allowed HHS to exercise certain flexibilities under sections 1135 and 1812(f) of the Social Security Act.
+When the HHS Secretary declared a public health emergency due to COVID-19, it allowed HHS to exercise certain flexibilities under sections 1135 and 1812(f) of the Social Security Act.
 CMS was able to issue federal blanket waivers to assist with continued access to care for Medicare beneficiaries despite the public health emergency.